TJUMMG/DMA-ME-Spotting/README.md

 $ python D&M-A_ME_Spotting.py
 ```

-In the folder “LBP_feature_based/test/SAMM Long Videos”, runn the following codes for testing SAMM Long Videos dataset:
+In the folder “LBP_feature_based/test/SAMM Long Videos”, run the following codes for testing SAMM Long Videos dataset:

 To reproduce the fusion results of our proposed duration & mode-aware ME spotting method (multi-scale and multi-mode sliding windows), run the Python codes:
 ```